 Avoid Punishment

 Punishment is unfair and unkind.
-Parents kindly interrupt a toddler about to scribble on a wall with a crayon and redirect her to a coloring book.
+Parents kindly interrupt a toddler about to scribble on a wall with a crayon and redirect them to a coloring book.
 Puppies require the same level of vigilance on your part in order to learn the house rules.

 Instead, follow these golden rules to get a well chew-trained puppy: